cargo2nix/cargo2nix/examples/2-bigger-project/README.md

 [feel free to open a pull request]: ./../../CONTRIBUTING.md

-Save the `default.nix` file and quit.
+Save the `flake.nix` file and quit.
 Your `cargo2nix` project is ready for building!

 ## Building